Pre-COP Status: 🟢 COP26 Progress: 🟠 Post-COP Momentum: 🟢

 Indonesia has the world’s 4th largest pipeline and partially signed the coal-to-clean statement, without endorsing No New Coal, highlighting the ongoing debate around new coal.
 Indonesia’s acknowledgement of the need to phase out coal power generation is clear.
 Yet their case for assistance for a possible 2040 exit would be strengthened by restricting new coal construction.
 Botswana did the same yet faces decisions as to whether to continue with a pipeline of nearly 3GW of coal projects or instead embrace solar with support from the international community.

-On Energy Day Selwin Hart, Special Adviser to the UN Secretary-General issued a call for action that no new coal-fired power plants should be built in 2022.
+On Energy Day, Selwin Hart, Special Advisor to the UN Secretary-General issued a call for action that no new coal-fired power plants should be built in 2022.
 At E3G and SEforALL’s event at COP26, Ministers Carlos Jobet of Chile and Duminda Dissanayake of Sri Lanka – co-leads of the No New Coal Power Compact – shared insights on their progress.

 “We say ‘coal is cheap’, but that’s actually a lie.
 It’s just that we’re not paying the full price.
 We’re passing on that price to our children and grandchildren”— Damilola Ogunbiyi (@DamilolaSDG7) November 5, 2021